Skilled Alimony / Spousal Support Attorneys in Fort Mill Greenville & Rock Hill, SC

 During the separation period required by South Carolina law, the courts may make an order for one spouse to pay the other while they no longer live together, up to or after a divorce.

-Am I Entitled to Alimony After I Get Divorced in Fort Mill & Greenville, South Carolina?
+Am I Entitled to Alimony After I Get Divorced in Fort Mill, Greenville & Rock Hill, South Carolina?

 The short answer is, no.